 Los Angeles’s original Chinatown arose around 1880 and was centered around the intersection of Alameda and Macy (now Cesar Chavez Avenue).
 Most of the Chinese living there had come from Guangdong in southeast China to work on the construction of railroads.

-In 1931, Old Chinatown was chosen as the site for Union Station and a new Chinatown arose nearby around New Chinatown and the walled China City (built partially from set pieces of 1937’s The Good Earth), which opened in 1938.
+In 1931, Old Chinatown was chosen as the site for Union Station and a new Chinatown arose nearby around New Chinatown and the walled China City (built partially from set-pieces of 1937’s The Good Earth), which opened in 1938.
 In the decades that followed, Chinatown additionally attracted populations of overseas ethnic Chinese, especially from Vietnam, but less often from Taiwan.
-Most American Chinatowns are still dominated by Cantonese whereas Mandarin and Taiwanese, the main languages spoken and understood by Taiwanese, are less common.
+Most American Chinatowns are still dominated by Cantonese whereas Mandarin and Taiwanese, some of the primary dialects spoken by Taiwanese, are less common.

 Archaeological evidence suggests that the island of Taiwan was first settled between 20,000 to 30,000 years ago by a people who left little evidence of themselves but may’ve been the ancestors of modern Melanesians and indigenous Australians.
 Some 8,000 years ago the people known to us as Austronesians settled the island.